How to make a complaint

 6. We will usually respond within 28 working days of receiving the letter of complaint.
 We will inform you of any action taken or recommendations for further action.
 If it is not possible to provide a full response within this time, we will tell you and give an interim response, including details of action to take.

-7. In exceptional circumstances, if you are not satisfied with the response, you may write to appeal to the Chair of the Board of Trustees.
+7. In exceptional circumstances, if you are not satisfied with the response, you may write to Phil Moorhouse, Chair of the Board of Trustees, at our office to make an appeal.
 If your complaint involves the Chief Executive, you should write to the Chair of the Board in the first instance.

 8. The Chair will acknowledge receipt of your letter within 10 working days where possible.